msfninja/schedule/README.md

 #### nodemon

 This one is optional, but really makes your life simpler.
-Instead of manually reinitiating your node app upon each a crash or modification to the node app's source code, you can automate this process using [nodemon](https://nodemon.io/).
+Instead of manually reinitiating your node app upon each a crash or modification to the node app's source code, you can automate this process by using [nodemon](https://nodemon.io/).
 To install nodemon, run the following command in your shell:

 ```bash
 npm i -g nodemon

 ```

-The `-g` flag will install nodemon globally, so you can use it system-wide.
+The `-g` flag will install nodemon globally, so you can use it system-wide in any project.

 #### Sass